aarsri/reading-group/models.md

 Goal: Robustness in latent acoustic/phonetic space.

 ### Overview
-* Input: speech signal → Output: predict masked/clustered latent units from context
+* Input: speech signal → predict masked/clustered latent units from context → Output: continuous embeddings
 * Speech encoders are trained with self-supervised and unsupervised objectives like masked prediction and clustering.
 Rather than mapping directly to text, they learn to form stable, context-aware embeddings of the speech signal itself.
 * This means they capture latent acoustic-phonetic structure.
 In principle, this could support dialect robustness, since the model learns to represent speech frames independent of text.